 We evaluate \methodname on a variety of diverse tasks, including the traditional task of 3D human pose estimation from a single image and pose generation from text descriptions.
 While the metric accuracy on these classical tasks does not yet match that of specialized methods, we see this as a first proof of concept.
-More importantly, once the LLMs are able to understand SMPL poses, they can utilize their inherent world knowledge to relate to, and reason about, human poses without the need for extensive additional data or training.
-This capability gives rise to two innovative tasks concerning human pose: (1) \textbf{Speculative Pose Generation (SPG)}: In contrast to methods that generate poses like ``sitting" based on text like ``the person is sitting," in SPG we ask the LLM to speculate, for example, about ``how would the person's pose change if they were tired?"
+More importantly, once the LLMs are able to understand SMPL poses, they can utilize their inherent world knowledge to relate to, and reason about, human poses without the need for extensive additional data or training. \CR{For example, as demonstrated by the right example in Fig.~\ref{fig:teaser}, \model is capable of inferring the body pose following the action depicted in the image.} This capability gives rise to two innovative tasks concerning human poses: (1) \textbf{Speculative Pose Generation (SPG)}: In contrast to methods that generate poses like ``sitting" based on text like ``the person is sitting," in SPG we ask the LLM to speculate, for example, about ``how would the person's pose change if they were tired?"
 Such data is not in classic pose training datasets and requires an understanding of (i) what being tired does to a body and (ii) how this translates into 3D pose.
 This is a significantly harder task than is considered by prior work.
 (2) \textbf{Reasoning-based Pose Estimation (RPE)}: Contrary to conventional approaches in pose regression, our methodology does not involve providing the multimodal LLM with a cropped bounding box surrounding the individual.
 Instead, the model is exposed to the entire scene, enabling us to formulate queries regarding the individuals and their respective poses within that context.
 For example, ``what are the poses of all the people wearing glasses?"
 This requires an integration of scene understanding with 3D human pose that does not exist in current human pose regression systems.
 To successfully address these tasks, the model needs two primary capabilities: 1) the ability to reason through complex and implicit text queries, integrating them with image data when available; 2) the ability to generate SMPL pose parameters based on its understanding of high-level concepts.